ferouzewere/f1-minimal-telemetery/docs/IMPLEMENTATION_HISTORY.md

-# 📜 Implementation History
+# Implementation History

-This document serves as a permanent log of the technical milestones achieved in the F1 Minimal Telemetry project, moving from the initial proposal to the current high-density analysis interface.
+This document serves as a log of the technical milestones achieved in the F1 Minimal Telemetry project, moving from the initial proposal to the current high-density analysis interface.

 ---

-## 🏁 Phase 1: Foundation (The POC)
+## Phase 1: Foundation (The POC)
 **Goal:** Establish the deterministic coordinate system and basic playback engine.

 - [x] **Project Scaffolding**: Setup Vite + React + TypeScript + Zustand.